dendronhq/dendron-site/vault/dendron.ref.config.commands.md

 line, but Dendron has to modify the file to insert a block anchor which looks like `^this`.
 You are free to move the anchor anywhere in the file or to put comment markers like `//` or `#` or anything else before them.

+You can also set it to `prompt`.
+When set to prompt, Dendron will instead prompt which type of anchor to use each time.